DragonSenses/Curiosity/Rust/ch-6/ch06-02-match.md

 Does `Some(5)` match `Some(i)`?
 It does!
 We have the same variant.
 The `i` binds to the value contained in `Some`, so `i` takes the value `5`.
 The code in the match arm is then executed, so we add 1 to the value of `i` and create a new `Some` value with our total `6` inside.

-Now let’s consider the second call of `plus_one` in Listing 6-5, where `x` is `None`.
+Now let's consider the second call of `plus_one` in Listing 6-5, where `x` is `None`.
 We enter the `match` and compare to the first arm:

 ```rust,ignore
             None => None,
 ```

 It matches!
-There’s no value to add to, so the program stops and returns the `None` value on the right side of `=>`.
+There's no value to add to, so the program stops and returns the `None` value on the right side of `=>`.
 Because the first arm matched, no other arms are compared.

 Combining `match` and enums is useful in many situations.
-You’ll see this pattern a lot in Rust code: `match` against an enum, bind a variable to the data inside, and then execute code based on it.
-It’s a bit tricky at first, but once you get used to it, you’ll wish you had it in all languages.
-It’s consistently a user favorite.
+You'll see this pattern a lot in Rust code: `match` against an enum, bind a variable to the data inside, and then execute code based on it.
+It's a bit tricky at first, but once you get used to it, you'll wish you had it in all languages.
+It's consistently a user favorite.

 ### Matches Are Exhaustive

-There’s one other aspect of `match` we need to discuss: the arms’ patterns must cover all possibilities.
-Consider this version of our `plus_one` function, which has a bug and won’t compile:
+There's one other aspect of `match` we need to discuss: the arms' patterns must cover all possibilities.
+Consider this version of our `plus_one` function, which has a bug and won't compile:

 ```rust,ignore,does_not_compile
     fn plus_one(x: Option<i32>) -> Option<i32> {